ldtteam/MinecoloniesWiki/source/items/scantool.md

 <br>

 **Hint:** There are two blocks in Minecolonies that are made specifically for helping players make schematics.
-<li> Placeholder Block: This block will not be scanned and will use the block that is already there, like air, grass, cobblestone, etc.
+1. [Placeholder Block](../../source/items/substitutionblocks): This block will not be scanned and will use the block that is already there, like air, grass, cobblestone, etc.
-<li> Solid Placeholder Block: This block will guarantee the block placed will be solid according to the biome it's being built on.
+2. [Solid Placeholder Block](../../source/items/substitutionblocks): This block will guarantee the block placed will be solid according to the biome it's being built on.

 ### Step One